Accessibility Peer Mentor Program

 - Empathy and commitment to the principles of equity, diversity and inclusion.

 Benefits of Becoming a Peer Mentor:

-- Gain career-related experience and develop transferable skills (e.g. interpersonal, communication, leadership, time management, conflict resolution, diversity and equity awareness).
+- Gain career-related experience and develop transferable skills (e.g. interpersonal, communication, leadership, time management, presentation, diversity and equity awareness).

 - Learn about university resources and services.